Spring22TCMG412Group4/Project2/_posts/2022-02-06-SethPolley.md

 # Howdy!

-My name is Seth Polley
+My name is Seth Polley.
 I am a senior TCMG major from Denton, TX.
+I enjoy fishing, hunting, and camping.
+One of my goals this year is to go on several camping trips with my friends and brothers.

 Please enjoy this image of me and my brothers!

 ![Me and the boys](/Project2/assets/images/brothers.JPG)